paulross/cpip/docs/doc_src/tutorial/PpLexer.rst

 Diagnostic
 ----------

-You can pass in to ``PpLexer`` a diagnostic object, this controls how the lexer responds to various conditions such as warning error etc. The default is for the lexer to create a :class:`CppDiagnostic.PreprocessDiagnosticStd`.
+You can pass in to ``PpLexer`` a diagnostic object, this controls how the lexer responds to various conditions such as warning error etc. The default is for the lexer to create a :py:class:`cpip.core.CppDiagnostic.PreprocessDiagnosticStd`.

 If you want to create your own then sub-class the :py:class:`cpip.core.CppDiagnostic.PreprocessDiagnosticStd` class in the module :py:mod:`cpip.ref.CppDiagnostic`.